autonity/docs.autonity.org/content/docs/developer/deploy-brownie/_index.md

 linkTitle: "Deploy smart contracts with Brownie"
 weight: 170
 description: >
-  How to deploy smart contracts to an Autonity network using NodeJS scripts, with an ERC20 token contract as an example
+  How to deploy smart contracts to an Autonity network using using Brownie, with an ERC20 token contract as an example
-_draft: true
+draft: false
 ---

+This guide uses Brownie and Python to deploy precompiled ERC20 token contracts using the OpenZeppelin open source library of smart contracts.

 ## Setup `brownie`